 This research programme seeks to advance high-value applications of redistributed manufacturing research that will transform future deployed medical care capability.

-The current call for proposals is now OPEN.
+The current call for proposals is now CLOSED, there may be future calls in 2021.

-The first deadline is 2pm on Friday 30th October 2020, with the expectation of a January 2021 project start date.
+The first deadline was Friday 30th October 2020, with the expectation of a January 2021 project start date.

 Research proposals will advance manufacturing engineering research in one of our four themes: